crispiboi/ShadowsOfDoubtCaseEditing/README.md

 |chance|value from 0 to 1 indicating the percent chance the evidence is spawned.
 0.5 is half of the time.|
 |itemTag|to be safe, set a unique tag for each piece of evidence unless working on advanced logic.|

+##### Trait modifiers
+Just like controlling the traits of the victim and murderer, evidence can be used based on the traits of *only* the murderer.
+Simply add any number of keys by right clicking and make sure `useTraits` is `true`.

 ##### MOLeads for Physical Evidence
 The main fields to modify for Physical evidence will determine whose prints appear on the object, what it is, and where it spawns.
 |field|notes|